 St. James Anglican

-St. James Anglican Church, Gloucester, will hold Holy Communion at 10 a.m.
-Sunday.
-Coffee Hour in the historic Glebe House will follow the service.
+St. James Anglican Church, Gloucester, will hold Sunday school at 9 a.m., followed by Holy Communion at 10 o’clock.
+A potluck lunch in the historic Glebe House will follow.

 St. Matthew United Methodist

 The Rev. Ralph Satter, pastor of St. Matthew United Methodist Church, Peary, will preach at 9:45 a.m.
 Sunday.

 St. Paul Baptist

 Minister Mitchell Smith, associate minister of Church of Abraham, Ordinary,

 will speak at the 11 a.m.
 Sunday service in St. Paul Baptist Church, Gloucester.

 The church will celebrate Pastor Bradley Holmes’ 16th anniversary at 3 p.m.
 Pastor Steven Daniels and the Smithfield Baptist Church family of Gloucester, will be the guests.

 The Finance Committee of Susanna Wesley United Methodist Church, Ordinary, will meet at 7 o’clock tonight.